devicehive/esp8266-firmware/DeviceHiveESP8266.md

 ```
 Temperature unit in Celsius degrees.
 Humidity unit is percent.

-## devices/bmp180/read devices/bmp280/read
+## devices/bmp180/read
-Read temperature and pressure from BMP180 or BMP280 sensor.
+Read temperature and pressure from BMP180 sensor.

 *Parameters*:
-"address" - I2C BMP180/BMP280 device address.
+"address" - I2C BMP180device address.
 Behavior is the same as i2c interface, except it can be omitted.
 If not specified, previous will be used.
-Default is 0xEE for BMP180 and 0xEC for BMP280.
+Default is 0xEE for BMP180.
 "SDA" - GPIO port number for SDA data line.
 Behavior and default are common with i2c interface.
 "SCL" - GPIO port number for SCL data line.
 Behavior and default are common with i2c interface.